 It is encouraging to see more discussions about mental health, more awareness of the various mental health conditions and more emphasis on the support available to the farming community however more still needs to be done.

 One of the most effective methods in combating stigma is talking about it.
 Another is through education as discrimination in all its forms is born out of ignorance.
 This is what we have been doing and will continue to push, especially this Mind Your Head week.

 Sadly, too often, the stigma around mental health prevents those who need help from seeking it, but there has never been a time when this has been more relevant.
 Farmers are often culturally ill-equipped to talk about mental health problems and, unlike an injured animal, depression cannot easily be fixed.
 The risk to farmers is greater than that of the general working population and is increasing over time in line with the growing demands and challenges of the job, a faster pace of work and diminishing resources and incomes.

 This year’s video “The Last Word” will be launched today at 11 so please look out for it on Facebook, Twitter and Instagram and share far and wide.
 The challenge this year is to build a culture within agriculture that explicitly recognises how the job can impact on the wellbeing of farmers and their families and conversely how poor mental health can have a direct and deadly impact on the job.
 We are working with many passionate partners to put farm safety and mental health on the agenda.
 Where would our agricultural industry be without the hard-working and dedicated people that live and work in it?

-Almost one person working in agriculture or a related trade dies of suicide each week (ONS) so let’s be clear… this isn’t someone else responsibility.
+Let’s be clear… this isn’t someone else responsibility.
 This is our watch and, in these challenging times, it’s down to each and every one of us to look out for our friends, colleagues, neighbours and ourselves.